 Adaptive Cruise Control

 Adaptive Cruise Control regulates and maintains the speed set by the driver, as well as slowing down or speeding up according to the speed of the vehicle in front.
 Some more complex and expensive systems have a number of sensors which provide assistance with short- as well as long-term ranges while also keeping track of adjacent vehicles.
 The driver just needs to set the maximum speed, and the sensor which is installed behind the grill of a vehicle, watches for traffic ahead.
 These controls help the driver by reducing stress levels.

 These kinds of assists have existed for quite some time now.
 However, the recent changes have resulted in a more refined version of them.
 They can sense oncoming bicycles, and vehicles that are coming from behind, and temporarily stop kids from opening the back doors.
 This is potentially to become the most sought-after feature for families consisting of parents who have young children.

 This safety feature literally makes it impossible to start driving until the driver, and all the passengers have buckled their seatbelts.
 Simplicity aside, this is a feature that no car should be allowed to do without.
 Additionally, the radio also stalled as well.
 So, this means there will be no music, or driving until every person is safe and secure.

 Whether you decide to invest in this kind of technology depends on your lifestyle, environment, as well as your personal preference.

-Eventually we will be investing in vehicles that drive themselves.
+Eventually, we will be investing in vehicles that drive themselves.
 In any case, regardless of the technology your vehicle has, malfunctions can happen, and the same can be said about accidents.
-So drive slowly, and worse case scenario, turn on your good old fashioned hazard lights, and rest assured that you are covered by a top insurance agency.
+So drive slowly, and worst-case scenario, turn on your good old-fashioned hazard lights and rest assured that you are covered by a top insurance agency.

 GasanMamo Insurance Ltd. is authorised under the Insurance Business Act and regulated by the MFSA